 Any disused kerb and gutter and footpath crossing shall be removed and replaced with full kerb and gutter in accordance with Council's standards to match finished adjoining kerb and gutter.
 All replacement works are to be completed to the satisfaction of Council prior to the issue of an Occupation Certificate at the cost of the person with the benefit of the consent.

-Landscaping
+Landscape works